 In some circumstances your personal data may be anonymised so that it can no longer be associated with you, in which case it is no longer personal data.

 Once we no longer require your personal data for the purposes for which it was collected, we will securely destroy your personal data in accordance with applicable laws and regulations.

 It is important that the personal data we hold about you is accurate and current.
 Please let us know if your personal data which we hold changes during your relationship with us.

 Your rights in relation to your information

-You have rights as an individual which you can exercise in relation to the information we hold about you under certain circumstances.
+In certain circumstances (such as if the data controller of your personal data is a Cheyne Capital entity established within the European Economic Area, the United Kingdom or the Dubai International Financial Centre, or if you are an individual in any of those territories), you have rights as an individual which you can exercise in relation to the information we hold about you under certain circumstances.
 These rights are to:

 - request access to your personal data (commonly known as a “data subject access request”) and request certain information in relation to its processing;

 - request the erasure of your personal data;